top of page

 Beacon Hill Park

-This is the oldest chinatown in all of Canada, which is pretty cool.
-We also had to get poutine of course!
-If you're in Victoria and wanting to try the local cuisine, you should absolutely take a walk through these alleyways.
+This is the oldest Chinatown in all of Canada, which is pretty cool.
+We also had to get poutine, of course!
+If you're in Victoria and want to try the local cuisine, you should absolutely take a walk through these alleyways.

 Day trip to Tofino